chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 System dependencies are packages that are found on your system through ``pkg-config``.
 To use this functionality of Mason, users must have ``pkg-config`` installed.

-Mason interfaces with ``pkg-config`` through the ``mason system`` command. ``mason system search`` will print all the current packages installed and available for use in a Mason project.
+Mason interfaces with ``pkg-config`` through the ``mason system`` command.

+``mason system search`` will print all the current packages installed and available for use in a Mason package.
 To examine the ``.pc`` file of a particular package, use ``mason system pc <package>`` where ``<package>`` is replaced with the particular package you are looking for.
-Here is an example of a workflow for creating a Mason project with ``openssl`` which has already been installed.
+Here is an example of a workflow for creating a Mason package with ``openssl`` which has already been installed.

 First, search to see that it is installed with ``mason system search openSSl`` which outputs: